 Truly, I am the one in four.
 Four of us were pregnant together, but only three babies survived.

 We found out late at night on November 18, 2011 – our baby girl had died inside my womb, 31 weeks along.
 The next day, after preparing (as much as one can) to have labor induced that evening, I voiced to my husband the question that was pressing on both of our shocked minds: “How will we stay friends with our friends who are pregnant?”

 It seemed impossible.
 Impossible to survive giving birth to Eve’s body, and impossible to live afterward.
 I wondered if our friends’ pregnancies and the resulting children would be an ongoing source of pain, a continuous reminder of what had been lost.

-After giving birth, after saying hello and good-bye to Eve all at the same horrible, wonderful, excruciating time, the hospital’s social worker visited us.
-We asked for advice on how to best interact with our friends, if it was possible to save the relationships.
+After giving birth, after saying hello and good-bye to Eve all at the same horrible, fantastic, excruciating time, the hospital’s social worker visited us.
+We asked for advice on how to best interact with our friends if it was possible to save relationships.
 The social worker advised that we tackle the issue head on – to talk with our friends about it, instead of avoiding the painful subject.